vartanbeno/xee/conformance/xml_path_language.md

 - [ ] Normalization of operation tree to make atomization and effective boolean value extraction explicit. _We don't do it this way, but we do extract this information.
 We may consider making this explicit in the IR if it helps with static analysis_.

 - [ ] Static typing feature. _No static typing yet.
-Would be nice, but not required for conformance_
+Would be nice, but not required for conformance.
+Saxon doesn't have it and it would introduce compatibility problems if implemented._

 #### 2.2.3.2 Dynamic Evaluation Phase

-- [x] Raise type error if operand has dynamic type that is incorrect. _Though a lot of types and checking is yet to be implemented_
+- [x] Raise type error if operand has dynamic type that is incorrect.

 ### 2.2.4 Consistency Constraints